 New cars contain an engine control unit and lots of different electronic sensors which communicate with it.
-The speed sensor is one of these sensors and its job is to calculate the speed at which the wheels are rotating.
+The transmission speed sensor (also referred to as the engine speed sensor) is one of these sensors and its job is to calculate the speed at which the wheels are rotating.
 This ultimately determines the speed at which the vehicle is traveling.

 For this reason, automatic transmission vehicles do not require the driver to change gears because that process is done for them.
 This makes driving so much easier in comparison to manual transmission vehicles where the driver changes the gears themselves.